 The elapsed time is replaced by an estimate of the TSMO's speed.

-Designations are used differently for tracks.
 All tracks appear as green on the tactical overlay and are labelled with the contact's number.
-Instead, the designation now indicates the target's tactical posture:
+As such, tracks do not use tag colours - they are assigned a designation instead.
+The designation indicates the target's tactical posture:

 Sierra: Unkown posture